Resource Extraction Regulatory Review (RERR)

 Note: existing operations in the resource extraction land use district will not be impacted by these changes, unless they need permit renewal.
 At that time, these changes would apply.

-Common questions
+Common Questions

 The Resource Extraction Regulatory Review does not focus on a specific project or extraction area.
 It is a review of the rules applied to resource extraction operations throughout the County.
 Starting Sept.
-30, 2023, the new rules will apply to new sand and gravel extraction sites, or applications to change/expand operations or renew a permit.
+30, 2023, the new rules apply to new sand and gravel extraction sites, or applications to change/expand operations or renew a permit.

 Any landowner can apply to redistrict/rezone their land.
 After considering public input, Council decides if the application is supported or not.
 If approved, Council would pass a bylaw to amend the Land Use Bylaw to reflect the redistricting/rezoning of the land.